 1.2.
 Variables, sets, functions and operations

-Starting mathematics is a matter of introducing some simple concepts from the founding cycle, which may seem as self-sufficient as possible (while they cannot be absolutely so).
+Starting mathematics is a matter of introducing some simple concepts from the founding cycle, which may seem as self-sufficient as possible, while they cannot be absolutely so (by lack of clear definitions, which would require a different start).
 A usual and natural solution is to start with a set theory not fully formalized as an axiomatic theory.
-This will be briefly done in 1.2, intuitively explaining the concepts of set and function.
-Then 1.3 will start introducing model theory, by which any theory including set theory can be formalized, and later sections will explain the main subtleties (paradoxes) in the resulting picture of mathematical foundations.

 Constants